 We believe that everyone has the potential to change.
-Reach Out Recovery will work with you to help you to regain control of your life, tackle your problems and reach your goals.
+Reach Out Recovery drug and alcohol service will work with you to help you to regain control of your life, tackle your problems and reach your goals.

 Advice, guidance and information

 We offer free, confidential advice and information about drugs and alcohol for anyone struggling with an addiction.
 We know everybody’s journey is different, which is why your dedicated Recovery Coordinator will work closely with you to design a personal support plan.

 If you’re worried about someone else then we can explain the kind of help we can offer, and talk to you about the best way to support the person you’re worried about.

 Your CGL Recovery Coordinator will design a package of care that harnesses your strengths, addresses unmet needs and helps you to achieve your goals.
 Support will be provided as close to your home as possible through a whole network of community venues across the city.

 You’ll have access to;

 - One-to-one and group support, programmes and complementary therapies